Pineoblastoma: Treatment

 Initial treatment for pineoblastoma often includes a shunting procedure to redirect accumulated cerebrospinal fluid secondary to obstructive hydrocephalus.
 This shunt can help manage increased intracranial pressure and relieve some symptoms.
 Surgery to remove the tumor is associated with better outcomes, however, this is not always possible due to the proximity of the pineal gland to neurovascular structures.
 Complete tumor resection is only seen in about 30% of cases.
 Following surgery, radiation therapy to the brain and spinal cord can increase survival.
 However, radiation can only safely be used in patients over 3 years old due to the risk of significant neurological impairment.
 Chemotherapy treatment can also be used, either before or after surgery; its optimal use is still under investigation.

 Prognosis

 Pineoblastomas are very aggressive tumors.
 5-year survival for patients with pineoblastomas is around 58%.
 Prognosis for patients under 5 years old is lower, between 15 and 40%.
 Disseminated disease at diagnosis is also associated with worse outcomes.
 When pineoblastomas occur with retinoblastomas, the prognosis is typically worse, and these patients require more aggressive treatment.
+When stratified by molecular subtype, localized, microRNA-altered pineoblastomas are in contrast associated with superior outcome when treated with radiation and chemotherapy.

 Complete gross tumor resection is associated with improved prognosis, but is difficult and rare to achieve.
 Radiation therapy after surgery is also linked to improved survival.